Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 *Read more about how to meditate in this post from 10% Happier.

-2. Use mindful listening to improve communication (Especially during one on ones)
+2. Use mindful listening to improve your communication (Especially during your one on ones)

 - Your team will like you more: People want to feel heard, which comes from showing a genuine interest in your team and asking good questions.

-- It's easier to get buy in: By listening to your team's ideas, they're more likely to support your idea or initiative.
+- It's easier to get buy in: By listening to your team's ideas, they're more likely to support your idea or initiative, and also help you improve it.

 When was the last time you really made the effort to listen to one of your team members fully?
-Without passing judgment on what they were saying as they were saying it?
+When did you last give your undivided attention in a conversation with them?
+And when did you do so without passing judgment on what they were saying as they were saying it?

 Each of your team members has something valuable to say.
 It could be a variety of things including: